GothTokenNetwork/goth-core/README.md

 This is the main repository for the GOTH Token Network core contracts for the Avalanche blockchain, they are written in Solidity and use a Hardhat Runtime Environment.

-The following contracts are deployed;
+The following contracts are deployed on the Fuji Testnet;

 GOTH Token v1   - 0xCcBeCdF71Ba5CA7f8242Ae582D80489ed2d76F8a<br/>
 GOTH Token v2   - 0xC522a0f30196bD04aF68647233FC50AB8879DB7C<br/>